garden-io/garden/docs/k8s-plugins/local-k8s/install.md

 minikube start --vm-driver=<your vm driver>  # e.g. hyperkit on macOS
 ```

-In order to authenticate minikube with an image registry such as ECR, the `registry-creds` addon must be enabled.
-In order to do this, follow these steps:
+If you are working in a team and need to use an external registry, you can [configure Garden with an external image registry](https://docs.garden.io/kubernetes-plugins/remote-k8s/configure-registry) such as ECR.
+Alternatively, you can enable Minikube's `registry-creds` addon, by following these steps:

 1. Make sure Minikube is running by typing `minikube start`